- Table of Contents

 Is ProtonVPN good?It’s a great VPN for the most part: easy to use, secure and fast at loading websites.
 However, you might see slowdowns when gaming or video-chatting.

 Is ProtonVPN really free?ProtonVPN has one of the few free VPN services with no traffic limits.
-However, its free plan limits the servers you can access.
+However, its free plan limits you to five servers, and you can’t choose which one to access.

-Is ProtonVPN better than NordVPN?NordVPN is a lot more affordable and has better latencies.
-ProtonVPN has a better security record.
+Is ProtonVPN better than NordVPN?NordVPN is a lot faster and richer in features, but ProtonVPN has a better security record.

 Which is better: ProtonVPN or ExpressVPN?ProtonVPN is slightly cheaper, and its download and upload speeds are quite a bit faster.
 ExpressVPN has more servers and lower latencies.

 ProtonVPN Review Overview

 - High latencies on most servers

 - No live chat support

 - Few servers overall

 How Good Is ProtonVPN?